Energy Market Analyst

 If you would like to gain more insight about the topics presented or discuss with our energy experts, please contact us.

 The Enerdata annual event has been growing year on year and this year we experienced the biggest turnover of people.
 We shared with the attendees the POLES results of our main three forecast scenarios, then our Chinese partner went into the details of the Chinese Oil Market including the new Energy Policies that have reshaped the Chinese oil market opening up the refining private sector or so called teapots refineries to become international players.
-We did discuss in more details about Gas and LNG, South East Asia energy developments and we concluded the full day seminar discussing about the importance of energy efficiency and benchmarking to ensure companies run their operation in the most energy efficient way.
+We did discuss in more details about Gas and LNG, South East Asia energy developments and we concluded the full day seminar discussing the importance of energy efficiency and benchmarking to ensure companies run their operation in the most energy efficient way.
 The speakers shared a wealth of data, information and experience with the Audience and the Audience appreciated it.

 As usual the feedback from the attendees was extremely positive and looking forward to next year event.
 From the discussions it came up evident people were interested to learn more about renewables, realise that no matter what fossil fuel will remain an important component for our primary energy demand for the near and mid future and finally we all recognised that Energy Policies are extremely important if we want to shape a low emissions future.